AthiFukama12/research-document/es6/event-listeners.md

 * You can add event handlers of the same type to one element.
 * You can add event listeners to any DOM (Document Object Model),not only HTML elements.
 * The addEventListener() makes it easier to control how the events reacts on bubbling.
-* When using addEventListener() method,the JavaScript is separated from the HTML markup, for better readability and allows you to add even listeners even when you do not control the HTML markup.
+* When using addEventListener() method, the JavaScript is separated from the HTML markup, for better readability and allows you to add even listeners even when you do not control the HTML markup.
 * You can easily remove the event listener by using removeEventListener() method.
 * Add an event listener that fires when the user clicks on a button.